Jason Boyarski: Representation of Prince's estate

 After musician Prince died, Boyarski was hired by the bank and Special Administrator of Prince's estate, Bemer Trust, to help negotiate a deal with Universal Music Publishing Group for the rights to Prince's music publishing catalog.
 Boyarski finalized a deal with Universal Music Publishing Group in October 2016 which was valued at thirty million dollars.
 Prince had withdrawn from the American Society of Composers, Authors and Publishers in 2014, which left his catalog without any performance rights society.
 In January 2017, Boyarski reached an agreement with Irving Azoff's Global Music Rights for performance-rights.
 In the same month, a Minnesotan judge ruled that Comerica Bank would begin overseeing Prince's estate and under Comerica, Boyarski began to focus on Prince's other intellectual property rights and became the overall entertainment attorney for the estate.
 He brokered a deal in June 2018 with Sony Music that made 23 catalog albums available on streaming services.
-In 2020, Boyarski negotiated a deal with Sirius XM to create a limited-time channel devoted exclusively to Prince's music.
+In 2020, Boyarski negotiated a deal with SiriusXM to create a limited-time channel devoted exclusively to Prince's music.

 Awards and honors

-Boyarski was named one of America's Top 200 Lawyers by Forbes, one of Billboard's Top Music Lawyers for six consecutive years from 2018, a "Power Lawyer" and one of Music's Top 15 Dealmakers by The Hollywood Reporter a Top Entertainment Attorney by Variety magazine multiple times, and a top lawyer by Super Lawyers magazine.
-Boyarski's law firm has been named multiple times by Hits magazine as one of "Music's Hottest Law Firms" and Billboard magazine published a story highlighting Boyarski's career and commemorating the firm's 10th Anniversary in 2021.
+Boyarski was named one of America's Top Lawyers by Forbes in 2024 and 2025, one of the magazine's "Best-in-State Lawyers" for 2025, and one of Billboard's Top Music Lawyers every year from 2018 through 2026.
+He was named a "Power Lawyer" and one of Music's Top 15 Dealmakers by The Hollywood Reporter, a Top Entertainment or Music Attorney by Variety multiple times, and a top lawyer by Super Lawyers magazine.
+Boyarski's law firm has been named multiple times by Hits as one of "Music's Hottest Law Firms" and was profiled by Hits in 2025.
+Billboard published a story highlighting Boyarski's career and commemorating the firm's 10th Anniversary in 2021.
+Forbes also listed Boyarski as one of seven key alumni from Emory University.